 Over the year a number of studies have been conducted that have suggested a link between gum inflammation and Alzheimer's disease.

-Another study published in the Journal of Alzheimer's Disease found that the brain samples from patients with dementia revealed the presence of Porphyromonas gingivilis in the smaples of the brains affected by Alzheimer's.
+Another study published in the Journal of Alzheimer's Disease found that the brain samples from patients with dementia revealed the presence of Porphyromonas gingivitis in the samples of the brains affected by Alzheimer's.
 This is a bacterium that is usually associated with chronic periodontal disease - also known as gum disease.

-What researchers have found is that if you're one of those people with poor dental hygiene, meaning you haven't taken care of your teeth through regular brushing and flossing, and as result you suffer from bleeding gums, then you're at risk of heart disease.
+What researchers have found is that if you're one of those people with poor dental hygiene, meaning you haven't taken care of your teeth through regular brushing and flossing, and as a result, you suffer from bleeding gums, then you're at risk of heart disease.

-The reason is because people with bleeding gums release bacteria that would normally be contained in the mouth, but instead is able to enter the bloodstream and stick to platelets which can then form blood clots, interrupting the flow of blood to the heart, thereby triggering a heart attack.
+The reason is that people with bleeding gums release bacteria that would normally be contained in the mouth but instead is able to enter the bloodstream and stick to platelets which can then form blood clots, interrupting the flow of blood to the heart, thereby triggering a heart attack.

 Don't forget, the mouth is essentially the dirtiest place in the human body.
 We need constant vigilance when it comes to keeping it clean and healthy.

-Researchers from the Harvard School of Public Health reported strong evidence on a link between gum disease and pancreatic cancer, and published their findings int he Journal of the National Cancer Institute.
+Researchers from the Harvard School of Public Health reported strong evidence of a link between gum disease and pancreatic cancer and published their findings in the Journal of the National Cancer Institute.

 Basically, periodontist, a type of gum inflammation caused by poor dental hygiene, is associated with pancreatic cancer.